egargo/xxxiiad/DOC.md

 * [License](#license)

 ### About
-I made this game in compliance to my Computer Programming 2 class with tkinter, random modules, and some basic maths.
+I made this game in compliance to my Computer programing 2 class with tkinter, random modules, and some basic maths.

 ### The Process of Making this Game